Deadline: October 4, 2021

-The purpose of the IADR John Clarkson Fellowship is to allow investigators to obtain training and experience in public dental health at a center of excellence.
+The purpose of the IADR John Clarkson Fellowship is to allow investigators to obtain training and experience in dental public health at a center of excellence.

 The Fellow will receive funding for accommodation, subsistence, and travel (up to $15,000) following approval.